Abideshverma/Covid_Vaccine_Rest_API/README.md

 * Can check the availability of vaccine, vaccine center and and slot accordingly
 * Can register for vaccine and Can book the slot
 * Can check the status
-* Used Postman to check the flow
+* Used Postman to check the flow.
 * Used swagger to check the working of the project

 ## ER-Daigram :